 If you played around with the different picture formats, you’d have noticed that the effects differed quite a bit.
 And while some styles didn’t really increase the space between the image and text, the image effect and coloring made it seem like it did.

-There are other places where you can wrap text in Word, such as making custom address labels with an image.
+You can wrap text in Word in other places, such as making custom address labels with an image.
 While address labels don’t have as many options, the layout concept is similar.
-And you could probably shrink down this adorable kitten picture to use.
+And you could probably shrink down this balloon picture to use.